The reason I got into this profession

 One thing I’m doing to help the planet

-I recycle everything.
-I pick trash up off of the ground when I see it and donate money to National Geographic’s Big Cats Initiative.
+I recycle everything I can, pick trash up off of the ground when I see it, and make donations to charities geared towards wildlife preservation and protection.

 Outside of work, my passions include